Dpope38/ShopHaven/README.md

 You can access the API documentation by visiting the root route of the application.
 The documentation provides detailed information about the API endpoints, request/response formats, and usage examples.

-**How to View:** Simply open your web browser and go to the root route, for example, `http://localhost:7000`.
+**How to View:** Simply open your web browser and go to the root route, for example, `https://shophaven-4.onrender.com/api/v1/{product}`.

-**Guidance:** Refer to this documentation for instructions on interacting with the API effectively and making the most of its features.
+**Guidance:** Refer to this documentation for instructions on interacting with the API effectively and making the most of its features, [shophave-api-docs.apidog.io](shophave-api-docs.apidog.io)

 #### Postman Documentation